The Connection Between How the Body Stores Trauma and Physical Health

 Modern research reveals that emotional trauma has a direct impact on the physical body.
 Here’s how this connection works:

-Chronic Stress & Inflammation — When the body stays in survival mode, it leads to prolonged inflammation, weakening the immune system and inviting disease.
+Chronic Stress & Inflammation: When the body stays in survival mode, it leads to prolonged inflammation.
+This weakens the immune system and invites disease.

-Cellular Memory of Trauma — Science now supports that the body stores trauma in muscles, nerves, and the subconscious — which may appear as unexplained pain or emotional triggers.
+Cellular Memory of Trauma: Science now supports that the body stores trauma in muscles, nerves, and the subconscious.
+This may appear as unexplained pain or emotional triggers.

 How the Body Stores Trauma and Manifests It Physically